NABC Recycled Rides® Resources

 - Vehicle title: If there has been a delay in the title transfer to 800 Charity Cars

 - Recipient packet: time it takes for it to be mailed back and received by Charity Cars.
-There have been some that have been lost in the mail so need to be redone.
 Also, if signatures or information is missing from the packet, that needs to be sent.

-Where will the presentation take place?
+- Where will the presentation take place?
 This usually occurs at the collision repair facility although there are occasions when a different venue is chosen.
 There are also occasions when more than one vehicle may be gifted.
-In this situation, you may be asked if you can supply more than one candidate or other non-profits may be involved.
 You will have an opportunity to speak during the presentation about your organization and to introduce your nominee.
 Media is often invited to attend as well as local community leaders.
 The recipient may bring guests as well.

-How is the presentation date chosen?
+- How is the presentation date chosen?
 This is usually coordinated by the shop to find a date that is mutually convenient to the shop, vehicle donor, non-profit and recipient.
-There are times when a date has been pre-selected.
-For example, the shop may be having a grand opening and wants to present the car then.
-You will be notified of this when asked to identify a recipient.

 In the end, the important thing is that the recipient has been provided with the gift of reliable transportation.
 There is no better ending to a NABC Recycled Rides® event or better beginning for an improved life for the recipient.

-For additional information, please contact Sandi Freeman, NABC Recycled Rides® Program Manager at Sandi.email@example.com.
+For additional information, please contact Dale Ross, NABC Recycled Rides® Program Manager at firstname.lastname@example.org

 Responsibilities of the Charity, Recipient & Recipient Criteria

 - Identifies recipient and ensures they meet criteria (see below).
 Eligibility will be confirmed by the NABC Recycled Rides® program manager.